Maxi Kleber

-Maximilian Kleber (born 29 January 1992) is a German professional basketball player for the Dallas Mavericks of the National Basketball Association (NBA).
-At 2.08 m (6 ft 10 in), he plays the power forward position.
+Maximilian Kleber (born 29 January 1992) is a German professional basketball player who is a power forward for the Los Angeles Lakers of the National Basketball Association (NBA).

 Early life

 Kleber played in the youth ranks of TG Veitshöchheim, SC Heuchelhof and TG Würzburg.

 Professional career

 Würzburg (2011–2014)

 Kleber made his professional debut in Germany's top-flight Basketball Bundesliga during the 2011–12 season, representing the s.Oliver Baskets, a team based in his hometown Würzburg.
 In his first year, he was a role player on the team with an average of 7 minutes a game.
 In his second season, he grew to become an important player on the team, that averaged 9.9 points and 6.7 rebounds per game.
 In 2012, he declared for the NBA draft before removing his name from the list.
 He became auto-eligible for the NBA draft in 2014, but was not picked by any team.